Tag Archives: women

 Life of a castle lady

-Adult life for a knight’s wife probably began in her late teen years; her husband could be anywhere from 21 to 35, depending on how soon land and affluence had come to him.
-Traditionally, the lady of a manor or … Continue reading
+Adult life for a knight’s wife probably began in her middle to late teen years; her husband could be anywhere from 21 to 35, depending on how soon land and affluence had come to him.
+Upper class girls were sometimes … Continue reading

 Posted in Medieval cycle of life | Tagged | Leave a comment